 Course Course Description Credit Hrs.
 Contact Hrs.
-ECON 1000 ISSUES IN AMERICAN ECONOMY (3) 3 3 Practical training in reasoning about economic issues.
+ECON 1000 ISSUES IN AMERICAN ECONOMY (3) Practical training in reasoning about economic issues.
 Analysis, construction, and criticism of arguments pertaining to such issues.
 (A critical thinking course.)
-ECON 1010 PRINCIPLES OF MACROECONOMICS (3) 3 3 Introduction to national income theories, economic fluctuations and growth, money and banking, and international economics.
+3 3 ECON 1010 PRINCIPLES OF MACROECONOMICS (3) Introduction to national income theories, economic fluctuations and growth, money and banking, and international economics.
 N.B., Policies on the acceptance of AP credit vary among academic programs, so AP credit toward the GECC or major requirements is not guaranteed.
 (General Education Critical Thinking Course.)
-IAI S3 901 ECON 1020 PRINCIPLES OF ECONOMICS II (MICROECONOMICS) (3) 3 3 The price system, demand and supply and elasticity.
+IAI S3 901 3 3 ECON 1020 PRINCIPLES OF ECONOMICS II (MICROECONOMICS) (3) The price system, demand and supply and elasticity.
 Theory of consumer behavior.
 Cost and output decisions.
 Market structure and pricing.
-IAI: S3 902 ECON 1030 ECONOMIC GLOBALIZATION (3) 3 3 Influence of economic globalization on cultural diversity.
+IAI: S3 902 3 3 ECON 1030 ECONOMIC GLOBALIZATION (3) Influence of economic globalization on cultural diversity.
 Exploration of cultural diversity as a cause and an effect of economic growth in open market countries.
 Impacts of the world monetary system, the world trade system, trading policies and multinational corporations on the global population.
-ECON 1040 ECONOMICS OF PERSONAL FINANCE (3) 3 3 Fundamentals of personal finance: developing a financial plan, understanding time value concepts, banking and personal financing, assessing and securing credit, credit cards and related issues, asset allocation, investing in stocks, bonds and mutual funds.
-ECON 1050 THE STOCK MARKET (3) 3 3 A study of financial markets for stocks and the mechanics of trading.
+3 3 ECON 1040 ECONOMICS OF PERSONAL FINANCE (3) Fundamentals of personal finance: developing a financial plan, understanding time value concepts, banking and personal financing, assessing and securing credit, credit cards and related issues, asset allocation, investing in stocks, bonds and mutual funds.
+3 3 ECON 1050 THE STOCK MARKET (3) A study of financial markets for stocks and the mechanics of trading.
 How stock markets provide capital to foster investments and economic growth.
-ECON 1099 FRESHMAN SEMINAR IN ECONOMICS (1) 1 1 Introduction to the expectations of the university.
+3 3 ECON 1099 FRESHMAN SEMINAR IN ECONOMICS (1) Introduction to the expectations of the university.
 The nature of an economics approach to learning.
 Promotion of effective study skills, utilization of university resources including academic library, computer laboratories.
 Acclimation to university life.

-ECON 2000 ENVIRONMENTAL ECONOMICS (3) 3 3 A survey subject of externalities, market failure, benefits and costs of environmental protection, the political economy of environmental regulations and resolving global environmental concerns.
+Prerequisites: Newly admitted freshman and transfer students with fewer than 30 credit hours.
+1 1 ECON 2000 ENVIRONMENTAL ECONOMICS (3) A survey subject of externalities, market failure, benefits and costs of environmental protection, the political economy of environmental regulations and resolving global environmental concerns.
+3 3